Salient Changes to the UAE Companies Law

 - Board of Joint Stock Companies

-Subject to the provisions of Article 10 of the Amendment Law; Article 151 of the Amendment Law sets out prescriptive requirements for participation of UAE nationals on the boards of joint-stock companies, which indicates that if the proportion of UAE nationals in the board of directors fall below what is necessary for the application of Article 151 of the Amendment Law, the deficiency must be filled within no later than three months; unless the resolutions of the board of directors shall be void upon the expiry of such period.
+Subject to the provisions of Article 10 of the Amendment Law; Article 151 of the Amendment Law sets out prescriptive requirements for the participation of UAE nationals on the boards of joint-stock companies, which indicates that if the proportion of UAE nationals on the board of directors falls below what is necessary for the application of Article 151 of the Amendment Law, the deficiency must be filled within no later than three months; unless the resolutions of the board of directors shall be void upon the expiry of such period.

 - Methods of Settling Disputes

 The memorandum of association for limited liabilities companies pursuant to Article 73 of the Amendment Law must include methods for settling disputes that arise from the affairs of the company, whether between the company and any of its managers or among the partners in the company.